 Reuse: The OER content can be reused in other ways and without limitations.

 Revise: The OER content can be revised, adapted, and/or modified to meet the institution’s needs.

 Remix: The content of two or more OER can be revised and combined in new and creative ways.

 Redistribute: New, revised, adapted, and modified OER must be shared back to the public under the open license, which in most cases will be Creative Commons.

-- Faculty will be supported to identify, adopt, adapt and create learning resources that meet quality standards and are responsive to their unique teaching and learning environment.
+Faculty are encouraged to select OERs as learning resources for assigned courses.
+Faculty will be supported to identify, Adopt, Adapt, and Create Open Educational Resources that meet quality standards and are responsive to their unique teaching and learning environment.